-- Non-Federal entities that expend \$750,000 or more in a year in Federal awards shall have a single or program-specific audit conducted in accordance with the provisions of the Uniform Grant Guidance. - Districts must ensure that the audits required by the Uniform Grant Guidance are properly performed and submitted when due. - District and Auditor complete steps to submit to the Federal Audit Clearinghouse. - Due within 9 months of year end.
-This has been extended the last 2 years due to COVID. - The auditee prepares the Schedule of Expenditures of Federal Awards (SEFA) for the year ended. - The auditor is required to prepare a Schedule of Findings and Questioned costs. - The auditee is responsible for follow-up and corrective action on all audit findings. - The auditee shall also prepare a corrective action plan for current year audit findings.
+- Non-Federal entities that expend \$750,000 or more in a year in Federal awards shall have a single or program-specific audit conducted in accordance with the provisions of the Uniform Grant Guidance. - Districts must ensure that the audits required by the Uniform Grant Guidance are properly performed and submitted when due. - District and Auditor complete steps to submit to the Federal Audit Clearinghouse. - Due within 9 months of year end. - The auditee prepares the Schedule of Expenditures of Federal Awards (SEFA) for the year ended. - The auditor is required to prepare a Schedule of Findings and Questioned costs. - The auditee is responsible for follow-up and corrective action on all audit findings. - The auditee shall also prepare a corrective action plan for current year audit findings.